 Chocolate Orange Gingerbread Muesli is perfect for your Christmas morning breakfast or holiday brunch.
 It’s wholesome, filling and packed with clean eating ingredients like rolled oats, quinoa flakes, sunflower seeds, raisins, coconut, spices, dried orange peel and dark chocolate chips.
 It can be ready in 10 minutes or you can even make it the night before!

-- 2 cups rolled oats (I used Bob’s Red Mill gluten-free)
+- 2 cups gluten-free rolled oats (such as Bob’s Red Mill)

 - 1 cup quinoa flakes